-MCD OUTCOME COMPONENT SCHOOL PLAN 3.
-If an IEP meeting is recessed because an appropriate related services provider could not be identified prior to the IEP meeting, the IEP team will immediately contact the appropriate related services department, which will attempt to identify a District provider.
-The related services department will inform the IEP team whether the service(s) will be made available at the school of attendance or another District location.
-4. The school of attendance will reconvene the IEP meeting and offer the parents the related service, in accordance with the IEP team's recommendation, from a District provider at the student's school or at a location as close to home as possible.
+MCD COMPONENT CCUCOL DIAN OUTCOME COMPONENT SCHOOL PLAN 4.
+The school of attendance will reconvene the IEP meeting and offer the parents the related service, in accordance with the IEP team's recommendation, from a District provider at the student's school or at a location as close to home as possible.
 Note: If a related services provider who typically serves the school the student attends is subsequently available to provide the service, an IEP meeting shall be held to amend the IEP to indicate the new location of the service.
-Procedures to Identify a Certified Nonpublic Agency Related Services Provider 1.
-If the related services provider cannot be identified through the appropriate District related services department, or the related service is not typically provided by District staff at the present time, the IEP team shall check the box for "Other Provider" in Section G of the IEP and designate the services that will be provided by a "certified nonpublic agency."
+Procedures to Identify a Certified Nonpublic Agency Related Services Provider If the related services provider cannot be identified through the appropriate District related services department, or the related service is not typically provided by District staff at the present time, the IEP team shall check the box for "Other Provider" in Section G of the IEP and designate the services that will be provided by a "certified nonpublic agency."
 School staff should contact the Support Unit Administrator to complete Form SE-24 for submission along with a copy of the recessed or completed IEP to the Nonpublic Services Department.
 The District provides nonpublic agency related services through a District approved contract provider when an appropriate District provider is not available.
-2. The receipt of Form SE-24 by the Nonpublic Services Department will initiate the following procedures: a.
-The Nonpublic Services Department will work with the Support Unit and parent to identify an appropriate certified nonpublic agency to provide the related services or authorize continuation of related services previously provided by a certified nonpublic agency.
-Note: When the service is available at SMArT Academy or at another District school as close to the student's home as possible, an IEP meeting will be held to amend the IEP to indicate the new location of the service. b.
-When services are no longer necessary, an IEP meeting will be held to discuss current data.
-In the case of a student whose behavior impedes his or her learning or that of others, the IEP team shall develop positive behavioral interventions, strategies, and supports to address that behavior.
-The emphasis in all behavioral interventions and supports shall be on collaborative partnerships including general and special educators and families in order to develop appropriate plans and implement them
+The receipt of Form SE-24 by the Nonpublic Services Department will initiate the following procedures: The Nonpublic Services Department will work with the Support Unit and parent to identify an appropriate certified nonpublic agency to provide the related services or authorize continuation of related services previously provided by a certified nonpublic agency.
+Note: When the service is available at Hilda L. Solis Learning Academy or at another District school as close to the student's home as possible, an IEP meeting will be held to amend the IEP to indicate the new location of the service.
+When services are no longer necessary, an IEP meeting will be held to amend the IEP to terminate the services.
+In the case of a student whose behavior impedes his or her learning or that of others, the IEP team shall develop positive behavioral interventions, strategies and supports to address that behavior.
+The emphasis in all behavioral interventions and supports shall be on collaborative partnerships including general and special educators and families in order to develop appropriate plans and implement them consistently.

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION